lanl/dfnWorks/Documentation/sphinx-docs/source/tutorial_intro.rst

 Script: Define Fractures
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 The dfnGen module manages and creates the fracture network.
-Parameters can be set using fracture families (for generated fractures) or set by the user.
-See a full description of fracture paramters and commands at :ref:`pydfnWorks: dfnGen <dfngen-chapter>`.
+Parameters can be set using fracture families (for generated fractures) or set individually by the user.
+See a full description of fracture parameters and commands at :ref:`pydfnWorks: dfnGen <dfngen-chapter>`.

 The script for this example uses `add_user_fract` commands to create rectangular-shaped fractures with specified properties such as radius, translation, normal vector, and permeability.
 Four fractures are created in this example.

 Key fracture parameters include:

 - Shape : The geometric shape of the fracture (e.g., 'rect' for rectangular).
 - Radii : The size or extent of the fracture.
 - Aspect Ratio : The ratio of the length to width for non-circular fractures.
 - Translation : The position of the fracture in the domain.
 - Normal Vector : This represents the orientation of the fracture.
 - Permeability : Describes how easily fluids can pass through the fracture.

 For this example, four fractures are created.
 Their shape is rectangle, with radii less than the length of the domain of 1.
 Three fractures are horizontal with normal in positive Z direction and translated  by .4 in the X direction.
-One fracture is at Z=0, the other horizontal fractures are translated above and below by .2.
-The 2nd fracture is vertical with a radii of 1, equal to the domain width.
+One fracture is at Z=0, the other horizontal fractures are translated above and below the 0 elevation.
+The 2nd fracture defined is vertical with a radii of 1, equal to the domain width.

 .. code-block:: python